gazelle51/expressjs-boilerplate/README.md

 - This application was built in NodeJS 10.15.0
 - API key functionality has not been built in this boilerplate

+### To Do

+[] Attach trace ID when logging received request instead of calling another middleware [] Use `express-winston` for logging complete requests

 ---